Daryn Colledge

-Daryn Wayne Colledge (born February 11, 1982) is a former American football offensive guard who played in the National Football League (NFL) for nine seasons.
-He was selected in the second round of the 2006 NFL Draft by the Green Bay Packers and won Super Bowl XLV with them over the Pittsburgh Steelers.
-Colledge then played for the Arizona Cardinals and Miami Dolphins.
-From Alaska, he played college football at Boise State University.
+Daryn Wayne Colledge (born February 11, 1982) is an American former professional football player who was an offensive guard for nine seasons in the National Football League (NFL).
+He played college football for the Boise State Broncos.
+Colledge was selected in the second round of the 2006 NFL draft by the Green Bay Packers and won Super Bowl XLV with them over the Pittsburgh Steelers.
+He then played for the Arizona Cardinals and Miami Dolphins.

-High school career
+Early life

 Born in Fairbanks, Alaska, Colledge grew up in nearby North Pole.
 He graduated from North Pole High School and was a first-team all-state defensive lineman for the Patriots.

 College career

-Colledge played college football at Boise State, then in the Western Athletic Conference (WAC).
-A four-year starter for the Broncos under head coach Dan Hawkins, he was a two-time All-WAC selection in 2004 and 2005, and was second-team in 2003 as a sophomore.
+Colledge played college football at Boise State University, then in the Western Athletic Conference (WAC).
+A four-year starter for the Broncos under head coach Dan Hawkins, he was a two-time All-WAC selection and College Football News All-American in 2004 and 2005, and was second-team in 2003 as a sophomore.
 Colledge was one of the 38 former Boise State players that have been drafted into the NFL since 2000.
 In college, Colledge played as an offensive tackle for the Boise State Broncos.

-Professional Football Career
+Professional career

 Green Bay Packers

-Colledge was selected by the Packers in the second round (47th overall) of the 2006 NFL Draft, the highest-ever selection from the state of Alaska.
+Colledge was selected by the Packers in the second round (47th overall) of the 2006 NFL draft, the highest-ever selection from the state of Alaska.
 He transitioned from playing offensive tackle at Boise State to playing offensive guard for the Green Bay Packers.
 During his fifth and final season in Green Bay in 2010, the Packers won Super Bowl XLV, beating the Pittsburgh Steelers by a score of 31–25.
 Following the game, he became an unrestricted free agent.